 Jaundice should be recognized and diagnosed by medical staff before bilirubin levels get high enough to cause brain damage.
 Failure to address the signs of jaundice and administer treatment promptly can be considered medical negligence.

 Medical malpractice may result in jaundice escalating into a severe medical complication.
 Brain damage is an extremely unfortunate but realistic outcome when severe jaundice is left untreated.

-If your child’s brain damage resulted from untreated newborn jaundice, you may be eligible to file a claim for financial compensation.
+If your child’s brain damage resulted from untreated newborn jaundice, you may be eligible to file a birth injury lawsuit.
 This can be a huge help for parents with children requiring lifelong treatment and therapy for their medical condition.